Nutrient: Deficiencies and toxicity

 An inadequate amount of a nutrient is a deficiency.
-Deficiencies can be due to a number of causes including an inadequacy in nutrient intake, called a dietary deficiency, or any of several conditions that interfere with the utilization of a nutrient within an organism.
-Some of the conditions that can interfere with nutrient utilization include problems with nutrient absorption, substances that cause a greater than normal need for a nutrient, conditions that cause nutrient destruction, and conditions that cause greater nutrient excretion.
+Deficiencies can be due to several causes, including an inadequacy in nutrient intake, called a dietary deficiency, or any of several conditions that interfere with the utilization of a nutrient within an organism.
+Some of the conditions that can interfere with nutrient utilization include problems with nutrient absorption, substances that cause a greater-than-normal need for a nutrient, conditions that cause nutrient destruction, and conditions that cause greater nutrient excretion.
 Nutrient toxicity occurs when excess consumption of a nutrient does harm to an organism.

 In the United States and Canada, recommended dietary intake levels of essential nutrients are based on the minimum level that "will maintain a defined level of nutriture in an individual", a definition somewhat different from that used by the World Health Organization and Food and Agriculture Organization of a "basal requirement to indicate the level of intake needed to prevent pathologically relevant and clinically detectable signs of a dietary inadequacy".

 In setting human nutrient guidelines, government organizations do not necessarily agree on amounts needed to avoid deficiency or maximum amounts to avoid the risk of toxicity.
 For example, for vitamin C, recommended intakes range from 40 mg/day in India to 155 mg/day for the European Union.
 The table below shows U.S. Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for vitamins and minerals, PRIs for the European Union (same concept as RDAs), followed by what three government organizations deem to be the safe upper intake.
-RDAs are set higher than EARs to cover people with higher than average needs.
-Adequate Intakes (AIs) are set when there is not sufficient information to establish EARs and RDAs.
+RDAs are set higher than EARs to cover people with higher-than-average needs.
+Adequate Intakes (AIs) are set when there is insufficient information to establish EARs and RDAs.
 Countries establish tolerable upper intake levels, also referred to as upper limits (ULs), based on amounts that cause adverse effects.
 Governments are slow to revise information of this nature.
-For the U.S. values, with the exception of calcium and vitamin D, all of the data date from 1997 to 2004.
+For the U.S. values, except calcium and vitamin D, all data date from 1997 to 2004.